juju/juju-gui/docs/process.rst

   tarball: ``tar xvzf PATH_TO_TARBALL``.
 - Check that read and execute permissions for all are present on all files and directories, especially in the ``node_modules/`` directory.
-- Looking at the ``build-prod/juju-ui/version.js`` file should show you a version string that combines the value in the branch's ``CHANGES.yaml`` with the branch's revno.
+- Ensure that the ``build-prod/juju-ui/version.js`` file contains a version string that combines the value in the branch's ``CHANGES.yaml`` with the branch's revno.
 - While still in the directory where you extracted the tar file, run the
   command: ``NO_BZR=1 make prod``.
 Go to the URL shown in the terminal.
 - In Chrome and Firefox, QA the application.
 At the very least, load the app, open the charm panel, go to an inner page, and make sure there are no 404s or Javascript errors in the console.
-Looking at the ``/juju-ui/version.js`` URL should also show you the same version as before.
+Ensure that the ``/juju-ui/version.js`` URL shows the same version string as before.
 We want a real QA script for the future.
 - Also do the same checks after running the command ``NO_BZR=1 make debug``.
 - For now, we will assume you would like to verify the release on the Launchpad staging server.
 As we become more confident with this process,